Upatoi Creek

 Upatoi Creek is a 35.5 mi river in western Georgia, just outside Columbus.
 It runs from Upatoi, through South Columbus, and to the Chattahoochee River.

 The stream begins at the outflow of Juniper Lake at 32°31′58″N 84°36′12″W at an elevation of 370 feet.
 The stream flows to the west and forms the boundary between Talbot and Marion counties and Talbot and Chattahoochee counties.
-The stream continues to the west and southwest through the northern margin of Fort Benning.
+The stream continues to the west and southwest through the northern margin of Fort Moore.
 The stream continues to the southwest forming the boundary between Muscogee and Chattahoochee counties.
-The confluence with the Chattahoochee River is at the Georgia-Alabama border and the western boundary of Fort Benning at 32°22′41″N 84°58′14″W and an elevation of 177 feet.
+The confluence with the Chattahoochee River is at the Georgia-Alabama border and the western boundary of Fort Moore at 32°22′41″N 84°58′14″W and an elevation of 177 feet.

 Upatoi is a name derived from the Muskogean language meaning either "sheet-like covering" or "bullfrog".